 2. Stick to the basics.

 “With a little know-how and planning, you can enjoy nutritious foods while sticking to a tight budget.
-Mealtime doesn’t have to be complicated; by sticking the basics of healthy eating and shopping for nutrient-dense foods, you can ensure you are providing you and your family the very best foods to eat, all while keeping your budget in check!”
+Mealtime doesn’t have to be complicated.
+By sticking to the basics of healthy eating and shopping for nutrient-dense foods, you can ensure you are providing you and your family the very best foods to eat, all while keeping your budget in check!”

 3. Shop your kitchen.